richysix/dmdd_figs/README.md

 Notes to recreate the analysis in Collins et al. 2019

 Each individual step is detailed below.
-Once the input files are created, you can run all the R scripts in order by typing `make`

 ## Setup